Exploit your Rails application with MetaSploit

 If everything went smoothly, you should be able to visit http://localhost:3000 in your web browser and see the RailsGoat application is running.
 Leave the server running in a terminal tab or window.

-First, let’s install Nmap if you don’t already have it.
+Let’s install Nmap if you don’t already have it.
 Nmap is a command-line tool that can scan an internet host and glean all sorts of useful information about the server and its exposed ports and services, and is required for MetaSploit, so let’s install it:

 brew install nmap